angular/angularfire/docs/rtdb/objects.md

 ## Retrieving the snapshot
-AngularFire unwraps the Firebase DataSnapshot by default, but you can get the data as the original snapshot by specifying the `preserveSnapshot` option.
+AngularFire unwraps the Firebase DataSnapshot by default, but you can get the data as the original snapshot by specifying the `snapshotChanges` option.

 ```ts
 this.itemRef = db.object('item');